Catenscia/MxOps/docs/source/user_documentation/scenario.md

 `Scenario` are an environment in which the results of the every `step` execution will be stored locally on your computer.
 This allows to execute identical `Scenes` on different contracts in the **same** network and it is also essential to use these results at a later time (for example to upgrade a contract).

 An important think to keep in mind is that `Scenario` data is save on a user level.
 The current directory does not affect the `Scenario` behavior.
-This means that `Scenario` can be access from anywhere on your computer (which is usefull) bu also that their name should be unique for all your projects.
+This means that `Scenario` can be access from anywhere on your computer (which is useful) but it also means that their name should be unique for all your projects.
+Otherwise you may encounter data collision.

 ## Commands